nicolastonon/tZq-TMVA-code/README.txt

 * All TMVA BDT weight files are placed in 'weights/'

 * For disambiguation, output files (templates, BDT, ...) contain a suffix in their names, indicating which set of cuts they correspond to.
 These suffix are used throughout the code to make sure the right input files are used.
----> e.g. 'Reader_mTW_NJetsMin0_NBJetsEq0.root' is the file containing the templates in the WZ regions (suffix <-> No bjets, at least 1 light jet).
+---> e.g. 'Reader_mTW_NJetsMin0_NBJetsEq0.root' is the file containing the templates in the WZ region with no additional cut (suffix <-> No bjets, at least 1 light jet).

 * NOTE : the regions / template we use are :
 - WZ Control Region --> == 0 bjet, > 0 total jets --> mTW templates